-Candice Balmori represents municipalities on a broad range of issues, including counseling on public/private partnerships, public finance, procurement, utilities, land use and zoning, and compliance with public records, sunshine and ethics laws.
-Candice also assists with drafting government contracts and in developing litigation strategies in matters ranging from commercial contract disputes to federal civil rights claims.
+Candice Balmori represents municipalities on a broad range of issues, including counseling on contracts, compliance with public records, sunshine and ethics laws.
+Candice also assists with advising community redevelopment agencies, drafting government contracts and resolutions, tracking legislation, the drafting, adoption, and implementation of various regulations, and in developing litigation strategies on a broad range of matters.

 As a Florida Supreme Court Certified Circuit Civil Mediator, Candice is formally trained with an alternate dispute resolution skill set that she effectively applies to her practice.

-While in law school, Candice was a legal intern for the Honorable Shelby Highsmith of the U.S. District Court for the Southern District of Florida and served as a student attorney with Tulane University Law School’s Juvenile Litigation Clinic, arguing before the Louisiana Supreme Court in support of a juvenile’s constitutional right to a trial by jury.
-See In re State ex rel.
-A.J., 27 So.3d 247 (La.
-2009).
+While in law school, Candice was a legal intern for The Honorable Shelby Highsmith of the U.S. District Court for the Southern District of Florida and served as a student attorney with Tulane University Law School’s Juvenile Litigation Clinic, arguing before the Louisiana Supreme Court in support of a juvenile’s constitutional right to a trial by jury.

 Candice was born and raised in South Florida.

 Professional & Community Involvement